-Today ACM announced that Edmund M. Clarke, E. Allen Emerson, and Joseph Siafkis won the 2007 Turing Award.
+Today ACM announced that Edmund M. Clarke, E. Allen Emerson, and Joseph Sifakis won the 2007 Turing Award.
 Press release is below.

 ACM TURING AWARD HONORS FOUNDERS OF AUTOMATIC VERIFICATION TECHNOLOGY THAT ENABLES FASTER, MORE RELIABLE DESIGNS